 I was midway through building this thing, and a little camper van with New York plates pulls up.
 Down goes his window to reveal perhaps the greatest mustache I've ever seen.
 I asked, "So, what do think?"
 The old fellow smiles and says, "I think I've found SoHo north!"

 In 2018 I was awarded Artist in Residence for the White Mountain National Forest.
 Furthermore, it was their 100th Anniversary.
-This was a big deal for me because I grew up in the Whites.
-It was an opportunity to give back to the community.
+This was a big deal for me because I grew up in the Whites, and it was an opportunity to give back to the community.

 Before we get into the design process, it's important to note why the National Forest was founded.
 Unregulated forestry caused wildfires and flooding, which had serious ecological and economic consequences.
 For a century, they have been practicing conservation, nursing the land back to health, and living up to their motto: "do the greatest good for the greatest number of people".